 Cottonwood Creek

 When you hit the ridge, instead of taking a right to head to the peak, follow the trail straight back down the mountain.
-In 3 1/2 miles you'll hit a trail connection, take a right to follow Cottonwood Creek to the South Cottonwood Trailhead.
+In 3 1/2 miles you'll hit a trail connection.
+Take a right to follow Cottonwood Creek to the South Cottonwood Trailhead.

 Storm Castle Creek